 Divorce, which is formally known as dissolution of marriage, is never an easy option.
 It is one of the hardest roads a family can travel.
 However, when it becomes necessary, you need an attorney who truly understands the seriousness and legal complexities of the situation.
-The family lawyers in Jacksonville FL of Fleming Island Law Group PLLC will help you protect both your rights and the rights of your minor children throughout the legal process.
+The family law attorneys of Fleming Island Law Group PLLC will help you protect both your rights and the rights of your minor children throughout the legal process.
 It’s also important to note that, if you are or have been in a non-marital relationship and have a minor child or children as a result, you may also be entitled to certain rights regarding custody, visitation, and support.

 Child custody disputes primarily involve disagreements over who will be the primary custodial parent.
 However, there are many other issues to consider.
 Who will make the medical and educational decisions for the child?
 What will the child’s religion be?
 There are also many other issues, including those involving the child’s grandparents.
 Determining child custody and time-sharing can be a difficult matter to deal with alone.
-That’s why Jacksonville family law lawyers of Fleming Island Law Group PLLC is here to help.
+That’s why Jacksonville family lawyers of Fleming Island Law Group PLLC is here to help.
 We understand that, under normal circumstances, it is desirable for both parents to stay involved in the child’s life.
 However, there are exceptions to this rule, such as when a child may be harmed by one of the parents.
 We will press forward with your concerns to protect the welfare and stability of your children.

 Equitable distribution is the process whereby a married couple has their assets and liabilities divided, either by agreement at mediation or by order of the court at trial.
 Some assets are considered marital assets, and others are considered premarital or extramarital assets.
 An example of a premarital asset is a piece of real estate that one spouse owned before the marriage.
 Generally, premarital assets are not a part of equitable distribution.
 However, there are some exceptions that may give a non-owning spouse some rights to a portion of the value of premarital assets.
 An example of an extramarital asset is an inheritance that a spouse receives from a relative during the marriage.
 As long as the proceeds of any extramarital assets are not commingled with marital assets, the non-owning spouse has no claim.